TommyRiedel/Operating-Room-Audio-Event-Classification/README.md

 ## Feature extraction and Classification (**model_final.py**):
 Both feature extraction and classification are performed using the following deep learning models pretrained on ImageNet.
-These consist of several convolutional layers, which extract meaningful features regardless of their position in the image/spectrogram.
+These models comprise multiple convolutional layers designed to extract meaningful features, irrespective of their spatial position in the image/spectrogram.
-The first layers extract low-level features such as curves and edges.
-These are abstracted to higher order features in the deeper layers.
+In the initial layers, low-level features such as curves and edges are extracted, progressively abstracted to higher-order features in the deeper layers.
-It is tried to transfer the knowledge learned with images (weights of the filters) to the spectrograms.
+The objective is to transfer the knowledge gained from image-based tasks, specifically the weights of the filters, to the spectrogram domain.
-The weights of the first layers are frozen and only the last layers (classification) are retrained.
+To achieve this, the weights of the first layers are kept frozen, and only the final layers responsible for classification are retrained
-It is important that the data from the two tasks are similar so that the extracted features are meaningful for the classification of the new task.
+Ensuring the similarity between the data from the two tasks is crucial to guarantee that the extracted features remain meaningful for the new classification task.
-From the **keras** library different models pretrained on the ImageNet dataset are freely available.
+Various pre-trained models from the **keras** library, originating from the ImageNet dataset, are freely accessible for this purpose.
-This type of approach is particularly relevant when the amount of data is small and therefore not sufficient to train a deep model from scratch.
+This approach proves especially valuable when dealing with limited data, as it leverages the pre-existing knowledge encoded in the pre-trained models, circumventing the need to train a deep model from scratch, which is often impractical with small datasets.

 ### Models:
   - EfficientNetB4